gntlmnoffice/archlinux-guide/README.md

 #### Download the iso

 Download the arch linux iso image [here](https://www.archlinux.org/download/).
-I use transmission to download the torrent but there are also direct downloads.
+You could use transmission to download from a torrent or use a direct download.
 The iso size is 635.0 MB.

 #### Prepare flash installation media

-Note: There are different methods to prepare the flash installation media, you could read about them [here](https://wiki.archlinux.org/index.php/USB_flash_installation_media).
-I use dd in this guide.
+>Note: There are alternative methods to prepare the flash installation media, you could read about them [here](https://wiki.archlinux.org/index.php/USB_flash_installation_media).

 - Find out the name of your USB drive with `lsblk -a`.
 Make sure that it is **not** mounted.
 - Run the following command, replacing `/dev/sdx` with your drive, e.g. `/dev/sde`.
 (Do not append a partition number, so do **not** use something like `/dev/sdb1`)